Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 In this step, you will need elevated rights (`ACCOUNTADMIN` role and `SECURITYADMIN` role) as well as cloud service provider (CSP) resources (cloud storage resources and API resources).
 If you do not have these rigths and resources, a future step will provide an alternative where you can move ahead without the things we create here.
 You can skip this step now if you don't have the elevated rights and cloud service provider resoruces.

-You've already heard how Snowflake separates storage and compute.
-Virtual warehouses are the "compute," and in order to do things like run queries a role will need rights to use a warehouse object.
 Here we use `SECURITYADMIN` to grant access to existnig warehouses since that built in role will always have access to grant rights to anything.
 Up to now we've been using the absolute least amount of privilege to accomplish each step.
 If you want to continue to do that (which is always a good idea) and you know the role that owns the specific warehouse you want to grant rights to, then you can change `SECURITYADMIN` to the specifc role which owns that warehouse in this next block of SQL.

 ```
 use role SECURITYADMIN;
-grant usage on warehouse RESET_WH to role CRYPTO_PIPE_RAW_USER;
+grant usage on warehouse <YOURWAREHOUSE> to role CRYPTO_PIPE_RAW_USER;
-grant usage on warehouse RESET_WH to role CRYPTO_PIPE_PROD_USER;
+grant usage on warehouse <YOURWAREHOUSE> to role CRYPTO_PIPE_PROD_USER;
-grant usage on warehouse RESET_WH to role CRYPTO_PIPE_TASK_OWNER;
+grant usage on warehouse <YOURWAREHOUSE> to role CRYPTO_PIPE_TASK_OWNER;
 ```

 Next we will set up access to a storage integration and an API integration.
 Again, if you know the roles that own the storage integration and API integration you will use here, then you can change `SECURITYADMIN` to the specifc role which owns that integration in this next block of SQL.